- May 12, 2020

 If you were already planning to take the LSAT this year, then you are already familiar with the LSAT concepts.
 Now you just need to pivot to apply those skills to the shorter LSAT-Flex format.
 Since all three sections will be weighed pretty equally, you really need to dig into your weaker areas.
 You should take practice LSATs under realistic conditions to build your endurance and work on your timing.
 Although your score might be slightly different, you can still calculate your LSAT-Flex score using a normal practice LSAT score.

-If you need truly focused practice and help from the best LSAT instructor, all Blueprint Live Online Courses have integrated LSAT-Flex strategies.
+If you need truly focused practice and help from the best LSAT instructor, all Blueprint Live Course have integrated LSAT-Flex strategies.

 20. What can I have with me during the LSAT-Flex?